smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 ![5G OpenNESS Components](ngc-images/5g_openess_components.png)

+##### TODO: No need to change the diagram add arrow from AF to PCF

 Below pictures shows the Micro service architectural view of OpenNESS solution with 5G integration components:

 ![5G OpenNESS Microservices](ngc-images/5g_openess_microservices.png)

+##### TODO: Add another box for PCF connecting from AF.
+##### TODO: Add a new chapter Openness NGC Validation and add CNTF here

 ### Application Function

 An Application Function (AF) is a micro service in the OpenNESS edge controller solution, developed in golang.
-In the scope of the current release (OpenNESS 20.03), AF supports the Traffic influencing subscription and Packet Flow Description Management functionality to help in steering the Edge specific traffic in UPF towards the applications deployed on the OpenNESS edge node.
+AF supports the Traffic influencing subscription, Packet Flow Description Management functionality and Policy Authorization to help in steering the Edge specific traffic in UPF towards the applications deployed on the OpenNESS edge node.

 Other AF functionalities as discussed in 3GPP 5G standard [3GPP_29122], Changing chargeable party Section 4.4.4, configuration QoS for AF sessions Section 4.4.13, Monitoring Section 4.4.2, Device triggering Section 4.4.6 and resource management of Background Data Transfer (BDT) Section 4.4.3 are in under consideration for implementation in future OpenNESS releases.